 Until the 1820s, Fota was home to a two-storey hunting lodge, used as a base for fishing, shooting, and exploring Cork Harbour.
 The entire estate was owned by the descendants of Philip de Barry, who had been granted ownership of Fota Island after his participation in the Norman invasion of Ireland in the 1160s and ’70s.

-When Fota House became the Smith-Barry’s permanent home in the 1820s, it was remodelled to fit their ambitions and communicate their power.
-Designs were prepared by the renowned Irish architects Sir Richard Morrison and his son William Vitruvius Morrison for an opulent mansion, fitting John Smith-Barry’s ambition to entertain and assert his importance in Irish society.
+Renowned Irish architects Sir Richard Morrison and his son William Vitruvious Morrison drew up plans for an opulent mansion, fitting John Smith-Barry’s ambition and standing in Irish society

 Did You Know?

-You can visit the fascinating award-winning Victorian Working Garden which has been brought back to life and includes a beautiful orchard, pit houses, and working glasshouses.
-It once supplied the house with fruit and vegetables, and it is now buzzing with activity once again, with volunteers propagating and growing produce and plants to support the property.
+You can visit the award-winning Victorian Working Garden, which has been brought back to life.
+It includes a beautiful orchard, put houses, and working glasshouses.

 Restoration and Care